 What sets this revolver apart from others is the unique design of the sterling silver grip that features carved ivory elements.
 I think ivory inlaid silver grips can probably be considered a separate style of Tiffany grips as there are other known Tiffany embellished revolvers with grips made of the combination of these materials.
 The host gun, in this case, is a Smith & Wesson Double Action 3rd Model revolver in .38 S&W which originally had black hard rubber grips when it was shipped to Tiffany & Co. in 1886.
 As identified by the inscription engraved on the revolver, it belonged to West Point graduate Lt.
 Colonel Wright Prescott Edgerton.

 I hope you enjoyed today’s Wheelgun Wednesday dedicated to Tiffany revolvers.
 For bladed weapon aficionados, there are also two Tiffany swords consigned to the September 2020 Rock Island Premier Firearms Auction, particularly, Tiffany & Co.
 Silver Civil War Officers Sword of General Halleck and Civil War USS Monitor Crewman’s Tiffany Presentation Sword.
 This auction will be held on September 11th, 12th and 13th.

-Wrapping up this article, I suggest you take a look at a set of pictures showing some of the other Tiffany embellished revolvers sold during past Rock Island Premier Auctions.
+Wrapping up this article, I suggest you take a look at a set of pictures showing some of the Tiffany embellished revolvers sold during other Rock Island Premier Auctions.

 Tiffany & Co also made silver cap guns!